uviclibraries/raspberrypi/act-1.md

 ## Introduction to Python Programming, Hello World and Nano
 14. With Python installed, open the terminal and enter: `python3`
     -   A new prompt should show up “**\>\>\>**”.
 This is the Python shell.
-15. In here simple Python commands can be executed.
+15. Simple Python commands can now be executed.
 Try entering `x = 5`, then `y = 8`.
 These variables, x and y, are now set as the values 5 and 8.
      -   Type in `x+y` and press enter
      -   Try some other basic arithmetic commands with these variables!
      -   When you’re done type: `exit()` and press enter.